The Doublet Extension of Tensor Gauge Potentials and a Reassessment of the Non-Abelian Topological Mass Mechanism: The Yang-Mills-Chern-Simons theory and topological mass mechanism

 \subsection{Discussion.}

 By adopting an extended approach, referred to as tensor gauge field doublet formalism, we have found a possibility to build up the non-Abelian generalization of the CSKR model which opens up a viable path for a relevant topological mass mechanism in four dimensions.
-This construction favors a result that contrasts with a previous No-Go theorem \cite{h}.

-In ref. \cite{h}, it is crucially argued that there is not a consistent deformation of the CSKR model; this essentially means that any consistent (non-Abelian) action, say $S$, deformed from the Abelian one $S_{CSKR}$, must satisfy (\ref{id-ST}) in order to be unitary.
-Indeed, our model constitutes an example of that.

-We think that the objection raised in \cite{h} on the inconsistency of these type of models may be by-passed in the formalism presented here, since one assumption for the no-go result is that the non-Abelian extension of the Kalb-Ramond field, $B$ is uncharged.
+This construction favors a result that contrasts with a previous No-Go theorem \cite{h}, where is crucially argued that there is not a consistent deformation of the CSKR model.
+We think that the objection raised in \cite{h} on the inconsistency of these type of models might be by-passed in the formalism presented here, since one assumption for the no-go result is that the non-Abelian extension of the Kalb-Ramond field, $B$ is uncharged.
 In mathematical language, this may be expressed by means of the transformation law: \be \delta B = D\b\equiv d\beta + [A, \b]. \ee In our approach, however, which is based upon the doublet structure of the algebra, this brings up a novel term related precisely to the \emph{charge} of $B$, namely \be \delta B = d\beta + [A, \b] + [B, \a]. \ee The $[B, \a]$-term is genuinely due to our doublet formalism, and it plays an important role for the consistency of the theory.